TheHumanoidTyphoon/instagram-bot/README.md

-# ToDo App
+# ToDo List App
-A simple web-based todo list app built with HTML, CSS, and JavaScript.
+A simple web-based todo list app built with `HTML`, `CSS`, and `JavaScript`.
 This app allows users to add, edit, and delete tasks, as well as mark them as completed or pending.

 ## Getting started
 To use this app, simply download the code and open the `index.html` file in your web browser.
 You can also check out a live demo of the app here.

 ## Usage
-Adding a new task
+### Adding a new task
 To add a new task, simply enter the task description in the input field at the top of the app and press enter.

 ### Editing a task